 Biology NEET multiple choice questions Diversity in Living world

-Multiple choice questions for NEET Biology Diversity in Living World are given.
+Some multiple choice questions for NEET Biology Diversity in Living World are given.

 They are given in small practice tests.